paulcalvano/paulcalvano.github.io/_posts/2024-09-03-discovering-third-party-performance-risks.markdown

 It likely comes as no surprise that third party content can be a significant contributor to slow loading websites and poor user experience.
 As performance engineers, we often need to find ways to balance requirements for their features with the strain that they can put on user experience.
 Unfortunately, for many sites this becomes a reaction to slowdowns and failures detected in production.

 I thought it might be interesting to attempt to identify third parties that could pose a performance risk, so that they could be proactively analyzed.
 That led to building a tool called [Third Party Explorer](https://tools.paulcalvano.com/wpt-third-party-analysis/), which leverages [WebpageTest](https://www.webpagetest.org) data to help analyze a third party's impact on a page load.
-The idea behind this tool is that some of the insights already collected during a WebPageTest measurement may enable you to prioritize a list of domains for you to evaluate proactively.
+The idea behind this tool is that some of the insights already collected during a WebPageTest measurement may enable you to prioritize a list of domains to evaluate proactively.

 [![Third Party Explorer](/assets/img/blog/discovering-third-party-performance-risks/third-party-explorer.jpg)](https://tools.paulcalvano.com/wpt-third-party-analysis/){:loading="lazy"}